The Top Dozen Hot Dogs to Try Right Now in Boston

 Trina’s Starlite Lounge

 Variety is a major virtue at Trina’s, a retro-cool hangout known for its “Dog of the Day” offerings, regularly-changing breeds such as the “Flyin’ Hawaiian Dog” with grilled pineapple salsa, bacon bits, and ginger- and brown sugar-laced barbecue sauce.
-There are menu standbys, too, including the Starlite Dog topped with coleslaw and tangy aioli.
-Whatever you order, enjoy it under twinkling lights on the new patio—or take your dog for a walk after hitting the just-launched Starlite Snack Shack window, which serves standard franks, veggie-friendly “tofu pups,” and delicious fried corn dogs.
+There are menu standbys, too, including the Starlite Dog, topped with coleslaw and tangy aioli.
+Whatever you order, enjoy it under twinkling lights on the patio—or take your dog for a walk after hitting the Starlite Snack Shack window, which serves standard franks, veggie-friendly “tofu pups,” and delicious fried corn dogs.

 3 Beacon St., Somerville, 617-576-0006, trinastarlitelounge.com.